TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 from any database record in order to use it, but also speeds up obtaining cached information such as various metadata or other file properties like size or file name.

-A File may be referenced by its uid in the :ref:`sys_file table <architecture-database-sys-file>`, but will also often be referred to by its identifier, which is the path to the file from the root of the Storage the file belongs to.
+A File may be referenced by its uid in the :ref:`sys_file table <fal-architecture-database-sys-file>`, but will also often be referred to by its identifier, which is the path to the file from the root of the Storage the file belongs to.
 The **combined identifier** includes the File's identifier prepended